Amiedeep/pandoc_resume/markdown/resume.md

 ----

->  Certified Kubernetes Administrator, DevOps specialist with ample experience in financial, trading, and non-profit sectors.
+> Certified Kubernetes Administrator, and a DevOps specialist with the **test first mindset** and **8+ years** of experience in financial, trading, and non-profit sectors.
 > Throughout my career, I was privileged to work with skilled people in multiple realms, and elite projects,
 > including Delta Airlines, Football Pools, VAKT, Credit Suisse, et cetera.

 ----

 Experience
 ----------

+**HelloFresh: ** (Sept 22 - Working) **Senior Platform Engineer**

+* IC on self-hosted GitHub Actions running on AWS Kubernetes cluster (EKS).
+* Active support for HelloTech on CICD in general.
+* Leading the E2E testing initiative for platform owned tools and code.
+* Moving Artifactory from **manual UI-based setup to Terraform** deployed on EKS cluster using configured helm charts.
+* IC on standardized helm templates used across all services in HelloFresh.
+* Standardizing common CICD tasks across Hellotech at a central place.
+* IC on automating resource provisioning in GitHub using terraform IAC.

-**Oracle: ** (Jan 20 - Working) **Principal DevOps Engineer**
+**Oracle: ** (Jan 20 - July 22) **Principal DevOps Engineer**

-* Leading the CI/CD team for multiple projects.
+* Led the CI/CD team for multiple projects.
+* Moved the entire setup of CICD (Exadata DB automation) taking more than **12 hours to 1/2 hours asynchronous setup**.
+* Automating a comprehensive set of operations in the DB cloud for a faster feedback cycle.
-* Active contributer to backend projects creating/configuring resources in the cloud (OCI).
+* IC on a JSON/YAML based input project to provision resources in the cloud (OCI).
+* Actively working with security on incident management from DB cloud team side.
 * R&D on multiple new initiatives for the Cloud Database team.

 **State Street:** (April 2019 - Dec 2020) **Senior Associate - Assitant Manager**

-* Implemented a complete CI/CD solution for an internal Application from scratch using ConcourseCI.
+* Implemented a complete CI/CD solution for an internal Application from scratch using ConcourseCI considering developer productivity as the top priority.
-* Enabled a team in Artefacts management and Deployment on Kubernetes.
+* Enabled a team in Artefacts management and Deployment on Kubernetes with sandbox environments for a faster feedback cycle.
 * Enabled a blockchain initiative at State Street from the DevOps perspective.
-* Implemented an Enterprise level observability stack including EFK, Prometheus-Grafana, Open Tracing running on Kubernetes.
+* Implemented an Enterprise level observability stack including EFK, and Open Tracing running on Kubernetes.

 **ThoughtWorks:** (Jan 2015 - April 2019) **Application Developer**

-* Helped in Automation of the calabash test suite for the [Delta](https://www.thoughtworks.com/clients/delta) airlines.
+* Helped in the automation of the calabash test suite for the [Delta](https://www.thoughtworks.com/clients/delta) airlines.
 * Worked on a betting platform product with ~25 micro-services written in Ruby on Rails deployed using Vagrant and Puppet.
 * Worked on a hospitality business in creating their multiple UI's/single backend platform for all their franchise brands.
-* Worked on an internal platform of an investment bank to manage their Gift and Entertainment services.
+* Worked on an internal platform of an investment bank to manage their Gift and Entertainment Services.
-* Worked and enabled a first-class blockchain platform [Vakt](https://www.thoughtworks.com/clients/vakt) from DevOps side.
+* Worked and enabled a first-class blockchain platform [Vakt](https://www.thoughtworks.com/clients/vakt) from the DevOps side.
 * Worked end-to-end on an internal Application [Ramp up] of Thoughworks starting from analysis till deployment.

 Technical Experience
 --------------------

 Proficient In:
-:   Cloud, Kubernetes, CI/CD, Observability, Linux/Unix, Problem Solving, Jaeger, Git
+:   Cloud, Kubernetes, CI/CD, Linux/Unix, Problem Solving, Git

 Experienced With:
-:   **Backend:** Java, Ruby on Rails, Spring boot, JUnit, Jasmine, Rspec, pytest, Cucumber :   **DevOps:**  Ruby, Golang, Python, Jenkins, Terraform, Docker, Helm, TCP/IP stack, Information Security, Concourse CI, GOCD.
+:   **Backend:** Java, Ruby on Rails, Spring boot, JUnit, Jasmine, Rspec, pytest, Cucumber :   **DevOps:** Golang, Python, Jenkins, Terraform, Docker, Helm, TCP/IP stack, Information Security, Concourse CI, Github actions, GOCD, Observability, Jaeger.
 :   **Telemetry:** EFFK Stack, Open Tracing.
 :   **Others:**  Data structures, Algorithms